-The Philippines offers low-cost medical care, plastic surgery and cosmetic treatments at extremely affordable rates, as well as lower-priced ancillary costs, including diagnostic tests and medicines.
+The Philippines offers low-cost medical care, plastic surgery and cosmetic treatments at affordable rates, as well as lower-priced ancillary items such as diagnostic tests and medicines.

-The overall quality of doctors at all of our background-checked clinics and hospitals is excellent, while private hospitals catering for medical tourists are on par with some of the best in the world; English is also spoken by hospital staff, including the doctors, nurses and ancillary staff.
+The quality of doctors at all our background-checked clinics and hospitals is excellent, while private hospitals catering to medical tourists are on par with some of the best in the world; English is also spoken by hospital staff, including the doctors, nurses and ancillary staff.

-Cosmetic surgery can be hugely expensive around the world, particularly in advanced countries, as elective procedures are not covered by medical insurance.
-If you think that you would like plastic surgery or cosmetic treatment, then the Philippines offers all kinds of procedures at very reasonable rates.
+Cosmetic surgery can be hugely expensive, particularly in advanced countries, as elective procedures are usually not covered by medical insurance.
+If you are considering plastic surgery or cosmetic treatment, then the Philippines offers a wide array of procedures at very reasonable rates.

 Depending on where you go in the Philippines, you can opt for large hospitals, smaller clinics or even chain clinics that may be available in many cities.
-All those listed with us are technologically advanced and use modern equipment, so you should have no fears on that score.
+All those listed with us are technologically advanced and use modern equipment.

 Admission to medical schools in the Philippines is strict and only some students make it.
-Students have to firstly be a graduate with certain science subjects.
-Then he or she has to sit for an entrance examination called the National Medical Admission Test before being allowed to study for four years to obtain an M.D. degree.
+Students must firstly be a graduate with certain science subjects.
+Then he or she has to sit for an entrance examination, the National Medical Admission Test, before being allowed to study for four years to obtain an M.D. degree.
 The person can sit for the licensure exam after one year's internship.

-It is only after all this can the doctor study for a specialty or later a subspecialty and this process can take three to six years.
+It is only after all this can the doctor study for a specialty or subspecialty, which takes three to six years.
 Becoming a doctor requires grueling studies and a great deal of time.
-Many doctors opt to go to western countries for specialized studies.
+Many doctors travel to Western countries for specialized studies.

-Before doing your hotel booking, do see how far away the clinic is, the transport available locally, whether the place has wi-fi, entertainment options and food, particularly if you need to rest post-surgery and are unable to go out for meals.
+Before scheduling your hotel booking, determine how far away the clinic is, whether local transport is available, entertainment options and food, particularly if you need to rest post-surgery and are unable to go out for meals.

-If you stay in a city, you have a host of options and can choose from high-end luxury hotels, chain hotels or boutique hotels in the Philippines.
-If you choose a beach place, you may want to stay in a beach resort that has all the possible amenities and a great view as well.
-Many places offer package deals for the number of days you want to stay and you should also check whether breakfast is included and what amenities (laundry service, restaurants, coffee or tea in the room, gym, swimming pool, cable television) the hotel offers.
+If you stay in a city, you have a host of options: high-end luxury hotels, chain hotels or boutique hotels in the Philippines.
+If you choose a beach locale, you may want to stay in a resort with all the amenities and a great view.
+Many venues offer package deals for the number of days you want to stay and you should also check whether breakfast is included as well as any additional amenities (laundry service, restaurants, coffee or tea in the room, gym, swimming pool, cable television).

-While most areas of the Philippines are generally safe, there have been stray incidents to safety, which you should be aware of.
-The two main places to avoid are the Sulu archipelago and the Mindanao area due to terrorist and insurgent activities.
+While most areas of the Philippines are generally safe, there have been stray incidents that you should be aware of.
+The two main regions to avoid are the Sulu archipelago and the Mindanao area due to terrorist and insurgent activities.
 These are far away from cities where you would likely be seeking treatment.

-The rest of these islands are relatively safe.
-In general, you should use your common sense - just as you would if you were anywhere unfamiliar at home.
+The remainder of these islands are relatively safe.
+In general, you should use your common sense, just as you would if you were anywhere unfamiliar at home.
 Follow the rules of the travel road and you should have no issues.